 "At first, he was kind of timid, not wanting to beat the upperclassmen," Martin said.
-"He then

 "He does a lot of young things still, silly mistakes, but each day he's getting better and better.
 He's growing up as a player.
 That's the future right there."

 Along with the change in attitude, Martin believes players are working hard in practice.
 They challenge -- which is when one player challenges another to a match in order to move up in ranking -- each other more often.

 The winning, he said, has brought people from the community, people Martin has never met, to practices and matches to congratulate them on their strong play.